-Gender, Race, and Class in London
+Gender, Race, and Social Justice in London

 Who we are and what we do, monarchies and museums, churches and brothels, detective novels and Shakespeare’ plays, all are shaped by gender.
 As one of the most cosmopolitan cities in the world, London is a great place to explore the workings of gender, race, and social class in history, society, art, architecture, science, and religion.
 From its ancient pagan religions to modern-day churches, mosques, and temples, from historical to contemporary monarchs, from the beginnings of the detective novel to today’s captivating crime dramas, London is a case study in interlocking social differences and structures of power.
 Studying in London offers opportunities not only to read about how gender and race work but to see and experience them through walking Jack-the-Ripper’s Whitechapel or discovering the untold LGBTQ stories behind artifacts in the Victoria & Albert Museum or taking afternoon tea in the posh Mayfair district or visiting the Buddhapadipa Temple.

 Watch videos, see examples of excursions and program activities at the Gender, Race, and Social Justice in London blog!

 You will enroll in four Gender Studies courses (each course is 3 semester credits / 5 quarter credits).

 - Law & Order UK: British Murder Mysteries & TV Crime Dramas - taught by Dr Susan Shaw of Oregon State University

 - History of Sex and Gender in England and Wales - taught by Dr Amanda Milburn of GEO in London

 - Queer London: taught by Dr Susan Shaw of Oregon State University

 - Social Justice Movements in the UK: taught by a local UK faculty